Awards

 Johan Grievink PSE Award Winner 2023: Athanasia Bampatzeliou (TU Delft)

-Atha was a EngD trainee at TU Delft.
+Atha has been a EngD trainee at TU Delft.
 During her design project, a gel product was developed to control sedimentation in the Rotterdam port area, reducing the need for costly dredging operations that are required to guarantee the maritime traffic within the port.
 Xanthan gum and Mud were experimentally identified as suitable ingredients for creating a stiff gel barrier in areas with slow currents.
 Sensitivity analysis showed that these gel barriers could save 1 M€/y and cut 2.4 ktCO2 emissions per year provided that 45% of sediment is prevented, or the lifetime is prolonged.
 Follow-up trials are conducted by Deltares and Smart Port, assessing the gel’s stability under current hydrodynamic conditions in the port.
 Recommended future steps are optimizing the barrier’s design and conducting large-scale trials in the port.

 Johan Grievink PSE Award Winner 2022: Mehmet Hakan Kandemir (Wageningen UR)

-Hakan was a PhD Candidate at Wageningen University, in Biometris Group.
+Hakan has been a PhD Candidate at Wageningen University, in Biometris Group.
 He carried out his research at Wetsus, European Centre of Excellence for Sustainable Water Technology.
 His research was on selective particle separation from suspensions by using ultrasound.
 This method has already been successfully applied to microscale processes on mostly lab scale, hence the challenging part of his research was to make this technology useful at an industrially relevant scale.
 By using a combination of engineering, analytical and numerical methods, computer simulations, optimization, and experiments, he demonstrated multiple successful cases that acoustic particle separation can be applied with higher throughput.
 The outcome of his thesis opens up new possibilities for applications of acoustic particle separation in many industries.

 Gabriela Daisy Hadiwinoto